 2. Competitive rates

-3. Being a part of a growing team
+3. Being a part of a growing group

 The final mistake stems from aspect #3.
 Online workers understand that their biggest asset is performing specific tasks, but that does not mean that all of them are content with performing that task with no growth for years on end.

-One of the biggest mistakes that business owners make once they have formed their online team is not providing growth opportunities for their best and most trusted online workers.
+One of the biggest mistakes that business owners make once they have formed their online group is not providing growth opportunities for their best and most trusted online workers.

-If they are your best workers and it is clear that they can help your company in other areas of your operations, you must capitalize on that opportunity and let your online team grow with you.
+If they are the best workers and it is clear that they can help your company in other areas of your operations, you must capitalize on that opportunity and let online workers grow with you.

 It’s very much a waterfall effect.
 Here is how we recommend managing these types of situations.

-You have two workers in one of your teams.
+You have two workers focused on one of your areas.
 One worker, John, excels at the task while the other, Rob, simply does their job well and as instructed.
-You are planning to increase work in that team and you are planning to hire a third team member.
+You are planning to increase work in that area and you are planning to hire a third worker.

 Use the opportunity to let both John and Rob grow within their positions.
 Take John and place him in charge of managing the schedule of tasks that needs to be completed each week.
 Put John in charge of managing Rob and the third worker that you are planning on hiring.

-For Rob, give him the additional responsibility of training the new online worker that you are hiring for the team.
+For Rob, give him the additional responsibility of onboarding the new online worker that you are hiring.